envoyproxy/ratelimit/README.md

 1. `LIMIT_LIMIT_HEADER` - The default value is "RateLimit-Limit", setting the environment variable will specify an alternative header name
 1. `LIMIT_REMAINING_HEADER` - The default value is "RateLimit-Remaining", setting the environment variable will specify an alternative header name
 1. `LIMIT_RESET_HEADER` - The default value is "RateLimit-Reset", setting the environment variable will specify an alternative header name

+# Response body

+Ratelimit service can be configured to return a custom response body with the ratelimit information.
+It will populate the response_body field as part of the [RateLimitResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ratelimit/v3/rls.proto#service-ratelimit-v3-ratelimitresponse).

+1. `RESPONSE_BODY` - Enables the custom response headers

+# Header content-type

+1. `HEADER_CONTENT_TYPE` - Setting the environment variable will specify an alternative content-type.

 # Tracing